signalfx/integrations/google-cloud-pubsub/README.md

 ### METRICS

-For more information about the metrics emitted by Google Cloud Pub/Sub, visit the service's metric page at https://cloud.google.com/monitoring/api/metrics#gcp-pubsub
+For more information about the metrics emitted by Google Cloud Pub/Sub, visit the service's metric page at <a target="_blank" href="https://cloud.google.com/monitoring/api/metrics#gcp-pubsub">https://cloud.google.com/monitoring/api/metrics#gcp-pubsub</a>

 ### LICENSE